pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 In that case, you enter a "Start" date of `2027-07-01` and an "End" of `2027-09-30`.
 Select all days from Monday through Friday.
 Select a "Start time" of `09:00:00` and an end time of `17:00:00`.
-Click the :btn:Save: button.
+Click the :btn:Save: button in the popup.

 Click the :btn-icon:fa3-plus: Add rule: button again.
 Enter the same "Start" and "End" times as above.
 Check "Tuesday".
 Enter a "Start time" of `12:00:00` and an "End time" of `14:00:00`.
 Under "Available", select "Resource is unavailable".
-Click the :btn:Save: button.
+Click the :btn:Save: button in the popup.

 The calendar view under "Resulting availability" will now display the available times for this resource.
-Once you are happy with your configuration of the resource, click the :btn:Save: button.

 #### Deleting and reactivating resources